-A warm welcome to all fellow spiritual truth seekers visiting this website.
-To start off, I had purposely chosen to have my ‘apparent’ identity remain spiritually anonymous online (hence the nameless title, Anon I mus was created).
-The name ‘Anon I mus’ is simply a contemporary spiritual symbol; teaching us to look beyond the content of our given birth names, temperaments, roles (wife, husband, son, worker), socioeconomic status, cultural conditioning, mental/physical health and material possessions.
+Anon I mus is a spiritual teacher, book author and the founder of the Ego Awareness Movement/World Ego Awareness Day (WEAD) on May 11th of each year.
+The main goal of this website is to help free minds and expand consciousness.
+The name ‘Anon I mus’ is simply a play on words for being anonymous (nameless/anonymity).
+It represents a spiritual symbol; teaching us to look beyond the content of our given birth names, temperaments, roles, socioeconomic status, cultural conditioning, mental/physical health and material possessions.
 This website’s sole purpose is to help point out or indicate what the true meaning of spiritual enlightenment means at its core.
 “Always remember, truth cannot be said, it can only be shown via direct experience.”

 In the world that we live in, the term of being a “nobody” is misleading and has a negative association with a person that has no social status, surface appearances, respectability, prestige, power, specialness, successes and failures in the world.
 Nobody is interested in being a ‘no-body’.
 In the spiritual sense of the word, a “no-body” is the exact opposite and must be “existentially” understood.
-Who we really are, at our deepest core (beneath the surface), is the transcendental space of unmanifested awareness.
+Who we really are, at our deepest core (beneath the surface of our outer appearance), is the transcendental space of unmanifested awareness.

-God (the Divine) is not a thought, concept, feeling, person, action, place or thing.
-God is the non-dual continuum of awareness that is eternally awake; the background of all existence (abiding in all things).
-In the deeper levels of our being there is no-body there (it is a vast, infinite abyss); this is the zero point where all potentialities spontaneously emerge from.
-This unfathomable, silent space of emptiness (pure awareness) has no ‘existence’, a thing has to ‘stand out’ apart from other things to exist.
+God (the Divine) is not a thought, concept, person, place or thing.
+God is the non-dual, infinite awareness that is eternally awake; the underlying background of all existence (abiding in all things).
+In the deeper levels of our being there is no-body there (it is a vast, infinite abyss); this is the zero point field where all potentialities spontaneously emerge from.
+This unfathomable, silent space of emptiness has no ‘existence’, a thing has to ‘stand out’ apart from other things to exist.
 The paradox is that ‘nothingness’ has no existence (it was never created), but it allows everything else the possibility to exist out of its neutral space.

 There is no need to struggle in the world for external validation (comparing and competing with others) for the position of being a special ‘somebody’ (person-hood), you do not have to try in being a nobody (that is already your natural stateless state).
 We are not our physical bodies nor our minds/personalities.
 The fact that we are using the body-mind implies that we are not the body-mind.
 We exist as the more essential, subtler reality (non-physical) behind our individual entity as a pure light (a smokeless flame); beyond all arrangements of appearances and experiences.
 Most of our vital energies (through social conditioning) has become invested in the narrow, exclusive identification with ‘person-hood’ – a psychological loop of self-referencing ‘me and not me’.

-Identifying as the ‘No-self’ is tapping into the uncharted territory of the timeless, all-inclusive greater intelligence without any limitations; not burdened by any particular form that you have about yourself (your history and relationships).
-The ego is our derived, false sense of self (a mind-made story) that is built up by a collection of ‘I-thoughts’ we identify with, feed and serve to protect (external things, power, fame, reputation, name, memories, education, opinions, approval, neurosis, emotions, reactions, etc.).
+We are not a bundle of outworn memories, old habits, social roles and predictable responses that are triggered by people and circumstances.
+Identifying as the ‘No-self’ is a great equalizer in which we are tapping into the uncharted territory of the all-inclusive greater intelligence without limitations; not burdened by any particular form that you have about yourself and others.
+The ego is our derived, false sense of self (a mind-made story) that is built up by a collection of ‘I-thoughts’ we identify with, feed and serve to protect (external things, power, fame, reputation, name, memories, education, opinions, approval, neurosis, emotions, reactions, socially conditioned patterns of thought, etc.).
 Great fear comes out of dropping our egoic-identity and willfully entering into the impartial, selfless space of our emptiness that both surrounds us and is within us.
 The truth is that this emptiness (our non-conceptual self) is really the absence of the conditioned mind, that is always trying to fill itself with things out of the fear of being incomplete (not good enough and unhappy).
 We are so enamored with what we see, think and experience that we forget who is doing the looking.
 Awareness is not a state, thought or an object of experience; it is empty so there is no ‘thing’ to observe there.
 You cannot lose it or experience it because you are your core awareness itself.
 There is only the untouchable, infinite spaciousness of Being, the Witnessing Awareness that is a unperturbed dimension underneath the cosmic play of opposites.
+Identifying with the body has you outlined (constrained yourself to boundaries), associated with certain qualities, gender, memories, convictions, race that creates a sense of I/me (person).
 It is far more enticing and appealing to the ego in being a ‘separate self’ (clinging to context), than to be selfless being (spiritual detachment).

 Most of us live our lives completely lost and asleep in our dream characters, the drama that we call ‘life’.
 The institutional world that we live in is a infrastructure built on our survival instincts, roles, tribal customs, habits, rituals, consumerism, social and religious belief systems; these societal rules and regulations are the standards in how we measure and define ourselves.
 If we choose see ourselves by our fabricated stories, as the body-mind personas (conceptual characters) alone, then we become severely limited and fragmented in our thinking and being.
 Our society is set up to only reward somebodies (egotism) at every given opportunity and invalidate nobodies.
 If we shift our perspectives to see ourselves as the deep stillness of Being that appears as everything, unbounded freedom (infinite possibilities) can be achieved.
 The formal body-minds that we use to function in the world is still there (functioning as an appearance in awareness), but it is no longer taken to be our sole identities.